LAST UPDATED: 18th August 2020

 Keep an eye on whether Arts Council of Wales has reopened its standard funding routes – the funding was suspended for six months in April 2020 to respond to the most urgent needs.

 More info: https://arts.wales/funding/get-started

 The Cultural Recovery Fund: Grants Programme which was established by DCMS and will be administered and awarded by Arts Council England.
 The total fund is up to £500 million, with grants from £50,000 to £3 million.
 There are two rounds for the grant, open to cultural organisations, both for profit and non-for-profit, based in England.

-Round two opens at 4pm 21 August and closes 12pm (midday), 4 September.
+Round Two opened at 4pm 21 August and closed 12pm (midday), 4 September.